Will always remember Parvez Khan's booming voice, warm handshake: Raghavan on the action director | Entertainment

 The director and Khan collaborated last on "Andhadhun" and as the story revolved around a supposedly blind pianist, the action had to be designed "for a blind man and not make it the 'Daredevil' zone".
 "I remember Tabu was terrified when she had to throw the old lady off the balcony.
 Of course, we had a stunt girl wearing a wig and of course, we had safety nets and ramps and so on.
 But Tabu was still understandably nervous.
 'How do I do it?' she asked.
 Parvez had a simple reply.
 'Just pick and throw!'," he recalled.

 The director said he will always remember Khan's "booming voice and strong, warm handshake".
-Film editor Pooja Ladha Surti, a long-time collaborator on Raghavan's films, said Khan effectively goaded actors to perform stunts and ensured that a women on the sets felt comfortable around him and his team.
+Film editor Pooja Ladha Surti, a long-time collaborator of Raghavan, said Khan "effectively goaded" actors to perform stunts and ensured that women on the sets felt comfortable around him and his team.
 While working on the "work-in-progress" edits, everyone "would hear Masterji shouting and exhorting and goading the actors.
 His running commentary, often with swear words was funny but hugely effective".

 "Parvez Bhai was a gentleman.
 Neither I nor any of the girls working on the set felt uncomfortable around him and his team.
 That was because he always treated us with courtesy and his team followed suit," Surti said..